 Assistant Library Director - Grade 20

-The City of Mandan, North Dakota is currently accepting applications for the position of:
+The City of Mandan, North Dakota is currently accepting applications for the full-time position of:

 Assistant Library Director - Grade 20.